 When we do not recognize and work with our primal selves this energy goes out into our lives as individuals… but it also goes out into the world as a whole.

 Until we recognize our primal selves and learn how to work with even our most base instincts in this world we will not fully be conscious.
 Until we recognize that our spiritual natures are not all “love and light” but can include even the most murderous, scratching, clawing, sexual, primal instincts we are not awakened.
-As a culture, as a world, when we do not work with, understand, and love the aspects of ourselves that are animalistic, sexual, primal in nature we as a culture and a world unconsciously create scenarios to satiate our primal selves.
+As a culture, as a world, when we do not work with, understand, and love the aspects of ourselves that are animalistic, sexual, and/or primal in nature we as a culture and a world unconsciously create scenarios to satiate our primal selves.

 When we as individuals are able to recognize our primal selves we can begin to feel compassion for this thrown away, scolded, and judged piece of ourselves.
-When we are willing to come away from this idea that spirituality is all things– higher self, lower self, divine, animalistic, fierce, smooth, flowing, kind, compassionate, violent, angry, sexual, peaceful, loving, hating, energetic, emotional, mental, spiritual, physical– we can transcend the illusions that are so commonly perpetuated in the awakening community and truly awaken.
+When we are willing to move towards the idea that spirituality is all things– higher self, lower self, divine, animalistic, fierce, smooth, flowing, kind, compassionate, violent, angry, sexual, peaceful, loving, hating, energetic, emotional, mental, spiritual, physical– we can transcend the illusions that are so commonly perpetuated in the awakening community and truly awaken.
 And more than that, we can recognize, reconcile, and love a piece of ourselves that we have cast away… and in doing so we can become more embodied, more awakened, and more compassionate towards ourselves.
 We can fully become who we truly are.

 Making peace with our most violent instinct, our most primal may seem like the least “spiritual” idea to many of you.
 If this is true, question why.
 Question why spirituality needs to be about a certain brand of illusory light… the same light, the same rules, the same illusions that are commonly taught to make people believe that spirituality is anything but physical, anything but right here and now, anything but emotional… anything but your every-day lives.
 There is an agenda to this illusion.
 There is a reason why this illusion has been perpetuated for centuries.
 It is because it keeps us from ever becoming whole, it keeps us from going from seeker to sought, and it keeps us from truly awakening.
 We are never truly satiated by these illusions because they are not what we need to truly awaken, to truly become whole.
 So we continue looking and buying the same illusion again and again, the same books and thoughts from different gurus/teachers again and again… but we never find what we are looking for… which is wholeness, reconciliation of all parts of ourselves, and our true divine nature… which is rooted in love for all aspects of ourselves.